webriq/webriq-api-docs/source/index.html.md

 > Make sure to replace `token` with your API key.

-WebriQ API uses JSON Web Tokens to authorize access access to the API.
+WebriQ API uses JSON Web Tokens to authorize access to the API.
 You can register a new WebriQ API by going to your sites settings page and `API` tab.
-Alternatively you can use the *Tokens* endpoint below to generate one.
+Alternatively you can use the *Tokens* endpoint [below](#get-a-token) to generate one.

 WebriQ API expects for the API key to be included in all API requests to the server in a header that looks like the following: